 Kathleen Scheaffer, Learning and Research Coordinator and Librarian, ICCIT, University of Toronto (U of T), works closely with faculty, researchers, professionals, students, and alumni to enrich research, teaching, and learning spaces and opportunities.
 At the forefront of all her endeavors is her commitment to establishing and reinforcing strong relationships with each other, ideas, and possibilities within and beyond the walls of the University.

-Leveraging her unique experience and expertise in developing the Faculty of Information's co-curricular programming, iSkills, she, in consultation community stakeholders, took the lead in developing the ICCIT Certificate of Completion in Media Skills curriculum and shepherding it through the governance process and into delivery.
+Leveraging her unique experience and expertise in developing the Faculty of Information's co-curricular programming, iSkills, she, in consultation with community stakeholders, took the lead in developing the ICCIT Certificate of Completion in Media Skills curriculum and shepherding it through the governance process and into delivery.
 Kathleen is also deeply involved in lab space development, building partnerships, grant writing, as well as monitoring and managing graduate and undergraduate student projects.

 iRelax is U of T’s 1st secular, ethically and sustainably-sourced mindfulness resource area was developed by Kathleen as a result of her research, and in consultation and partnership with Faculty of Information community members.
 The goal of iRelax is to provide items to assist users with resilience, personal development, stress-reduction, and increased focus throughout the year as a means to facilitate the development and/or expansion of our community’s wellness toolkits and destigmatize mental health conversations.
 The first instance of iRelax was launched in the Inforum at the Faculty of Information in Fall 2016.
 Since then, it has served as a model for the Robarts Library Reflection Room, Vaughan Public Libraries Mindfulness, Meditation, and Relaxation Space, UTSC Library Mindfulness Space, the Gerstein Information and Science Centre Reflection Room

 Kathleen is also a mindfulness teacher.
-As such, she has partnered with the UTM Health & Counselling Centre to offer all those who are interested to join her for mindful meditation sessions every Thursday at 1pm EST on Instagram via the @utmhccwellness account.
+As such, she has partnered with the UTM Health & Counselling Centre to offer all those who are interested to join her for mindful meditation sessions the first Friday of each month at 1pm EST on Instagram via the @utmhccwellness account.

 SERVICE and LEADERSHIP